Blood glucose, glucagon and insulin response to protein

 Or does it turn into glucose ‘like chocolate cake’?

-There is limited authoritative information on this topic, however some helpful guidance that I’ve found on the topic is outlined below:
+There is limited authoritative information on this topic.
+However, some helpful guidance that I’ve found on the subject is outlined below:

 - Richard Bernstein says “Dietary protein is not the only source of amino acids.
 The proteins of your muscles continually receive amino acids from and return them to the bloodstream.
 This constant flux ensures that amino acids are always available in the blood for conversion to glucose (gluconeogenesis) by the liver or to protein by the muscles and vital organs.”